 Change the 2nd paragraph as follows:

 The BSSID (RA) is set to the address of the STA contained in the AP.
 The TA field value is the address of the STA transmitting the frame or a bandwidth signaling TA.
-In a PS-Poll frame transmitted by a VHT STA or an HE STA in a non-HT or non-HT duplicate format and where the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field value is a bandwidth signaling TA.
+In a PS-Poll frame transmitted by a VHT STA or an HE STA or an EHT STA in a non-HT or non-HT duplicate format and where the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field value is a bandwidth signaling TA.
+In a PS-Poll frame transmitted by an EHT STA in a non-HT duplicate format with bandwidth greater than 160MHz to another EHT STA, the TBD FIELD IN THE SERVICE FIELD carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT as in Table 34-x and the TA field value is a bandwidth signaling TA.

 9.3.1.6 CF-End frame format